 Stepping onto Sarakiniko Beach feels like stepping onto the moon.
 Over the centuries, the sea and wind have shaped this volcanic rock into majestic columns.
 It’s where pure white rock meets turquoise blue water.

-There’s no vegetation here and not much sand.
+There’s no vegetation here and not much sand unlike other Milos beaches.
 Sunbathing here means placing a towel on the hard rock, but it’s a small price to pay for the uniqueness of this moonscape.
 While you may only want to lay out on the hard rock for under an hour, you can quickly cliff jump and swim around these shores for the whole day.
 There’s also a shipwreck nearby that is interesting to see – on a calm day, you can snorkel around it (if you are a good swimmer).

 Hike to the Top of Mount Zas (Naxos)

 According to Greek mythology, Mount Zas (also called Mount Zeus) is where Zeus spent most of his childhood.
 It’s also the highest point in all the Cyclades and is completely hikeable!

 From Aghia Marina, the hike up to Mount Zas is just 7km with 300 meters of elevation.
 Although there is a more challenging option from Aria Spring that is 5km and 500 meters of gain, if you go this way, you’ll pass the Cave of Zeus, so it may be worth it to take the more complicated route!
 We recommend heading up around sunset to get beautiful colors over the whole island!